 Osaka-Style Okonomiyaki

-Prep & Cook Time: 40 minutes
+Prep Time: 20 minutes

-½ white cabbage, finely chopped
+½ white cabbage, finely chopped and diced

 3 spring onions, chopped

-1 medium zucchini, finely diced
+1 medium zucchini, chopped and diced

-30g pickled ginger, roughly chopped
+30 g pickled ginger, roughly chopped

 3 eggs, beaten